email@example.com | CV

 Producer, DIG: A History Podcast

-Dissertation Title: “Body Work: Wet-Nurses and Politics of the Breast in Eighteenth-Century Philadelphia and London”
+Dissertation Title: “Working Bodies: Wet Nursing and Economies of the Breast in London and Philadelphia, 1750-1815”

 My dissertation compares the lived experiences of wet-nurses in London and Philadelphia in the 18th century.
 I consider the surveillance of wet-nurses bodies by their employers and by poor relief authorities, Enlightenment ideals of motherhood, breastfeeding lore, and the intersectionality of race and class concerns in wet-nursing relationships, etc.